College of Business & Economics

 Candidates for the double major in e-Business and business administration must satisfy the admission requirements for the e-Business and business administration majors.

 Students who meet the admission requirements at the end of the term must complete an application form before registering for upper-level "majors only" CBE courses.
-The forms are available here and in the CBE Student Academic Services office located in Stephens Hall, room 301.
+The forms are available here and in the CBE Student Academic and Career Services office located in Stephens Hall, room 301.

 Candidates for the combined major in e-Business and business administration must satisfy the requirements for the e-Business major.
 The form for admission into the e-Business major is available here and in the CBE Student Academic Services office located in Stephens Hall, room 301.